Sardala Koyu, Kocaeli, Turkey

 The Black Sea coastline is known for its high tides and stormy weather.
-Where the sea meets the land, you can witness dramatic skies with clouds and crashing waves.
-However, nature never ceases to amaze us with its wonders, and it is possible to witness colourful sunsets and a calm sea even on a winter's day.
+Where the sea meets the land, you can witness dramatic skies with dark clouds and crashing waves.
+However, nature never ceases to amaze us with its wonders, and rarely is it possible to find the sea calm and the sun shining even on a winter's day.

-I took this photo on one of those exceptional days, a warm and calm December day.
-A few days before New Year's Eve, we decided to go on a photo tour along the Black Sea coast.
-We set off before sunrise and stopped at various spots until sunset.
+I took this photo on one of those exceptional days, a warm and calm December afternoon.
+While I climbed up the rocks to find a good angle and a place to stabilize my tripod, the sun found an opening among the clouds and lit up the rock in the middle of the sea with a soft golden light.

-Sardala Koyu was our last stop that day.
-Although it is a very popular beach in summer, it looked very secluded, with only a few dogs hanging around.
-The sea has beautiful and huge rock formations, and I climbed slippery rocks and cliffs to photograph them from different angles.
+The beautiful giant rock illuminated by golden sunlight, shining with its beautiful form and texture, formed a beautiful colour contrast with the blue sea and sky.
+The sound of the soft, calm waves complemented the scene, making it a memorable moment for me.

 Benefits of VIP membership: